-The first thing you’ll notice about Los Angeles is how huge it is, it seems to stretch as far as the eye can see, with limitless possibilities of places to explore.
+The first thing you’ll notice is how huge it is, it seems to stretch as far as the eye can see, with limitless possibilities of places to explore.
+Thankfully, this usually means there are lots of free things to do in Los Angeles.

 The city itself almost feels like a cluster of smaller cities that have come together for a dinner party – you know, the type where all your friends from different aspects of your life (school, work, neighbours…etc) come together.
 I’m not sure that’s the easiest analogy to follow but my long-winded point here is that each area of the city a different characteristic and identity that is uniquely its own and can make it perfect for us travellers to experience if we know where to look.